rhsajib/real-time-chat-app/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and npm installed for React development
+- Node.js and npm installed for React (+ vite) development
 - Python and pip installed for FastAPI development
 - MongoDB server up and running
 - Clone or download this repository to your local machine